Table of Contents

 By following these steps you can optimize your chances of conceiving naturally

-• Eliminate all alcohol and caffeine: Even one cup of coffee has shown to decrease chances of conceiving 50%.
+- Eliminate all alcohol and caffeine: Even one cup of coffee has shown to decrease chances of conceiving by 50%.
 Eliminate alcohol and caffeine for at least three months prior to your IVF procedure.
 Your partner must also eliminate alcohol and caffeine.
 They both harm egg and sperm quality

-• Address nutrient deficiencies, organ imbalances and endocrine imbalances before IVF: This may take three to six months to get proper nutrient supplies and correct all necessary imbalances.
-With this your egg quality will improve and you will optimize your chances of a successful IVF and a healthy ba.
+- Address nutrient deficiencies, organ imbalances and endocrine imbalances before IVF: This may take three to six months to get proper nutrient supplies and correct all necessary imbalances.
+With this your egg quality will improve and you will optimize your chances of a successful IVF and a healthy baby.